accelerated-odes/gauss-jordan-solver/README.md

 variables so that no calculation is performed more than once.
 In some cases, can reduce runtime by nearly an order of magnitude (Fortran, on a CPU).
 Unlike algebraic simplification, eliminating common subexpressions with Sympy is fast.
+This is recommended for numerical stability if the absolute values of the entries in A cover a large range, e.g. [0, 1e100].
+From limited testing of such a case, it is sometimes in fact necessary.

 ## -v